alankrantas/microbit-micropython-cookbook/README.md

     time.sleep(0.5)
 ```

-For both micro:bit V1/V2 you don't really need a resistor to protect the LED.
-The voltage and current from any pins (except the 3V pin) are low enough.
+Note: for both micro:bit V1/V2 you don't really need a resistor to protect the LED.
+The voltage and current from any pins (except the 3V pin) are low enough to cause real harms.

 ## Blinky LEDs Without Using Sleep

-Using the ```time``` module to make the two LEDs on the LED screen blink at different intervals in the same loop.
+Using the ```time``` module to make two LEDs on the LED screen blink asynchronously at different intervals in the same loop.

 ```python
 from microbit import display